BURKHARDT DELIVERS THE CUTTING EDGE OF CLEANING AIR

 Never have we been more cautious about what we breathe.
-From our breathing outside walking near friends, or our inhalations inside, where we tend to feel the most safe, the type of air we’re breathing is considered super critical in today’s health environment.
+From our breathing outside walking near friends, or our inhalations inside, where we tend to feel the safest, the type of air we’re breathing is considered critical in today’s health environment.

 We think so!
 UV air purifiers disinfect your home’s air by killing potentially infectious bacteria and viruses in the air as they pass through the purifier.
 The UV air purifier is installed in your ductwork and safely cleans your air as it moves through the ducts so your family can enjoy healthy air at home.

 To get a good quality UV air purifier installed in your home, you should expect to pay between $200 and $900.
 In addition to the initial installation, you’ll need to change the UV bulbs in the filter once a year to ensure its continued effectiveness.
 Replacement bulbs typically cost between $20 and $70.

 KEEPING YOUR FAMILY SAFE FROM VIRUSES & BACTERIA

 Most people know UV rays can be harmful and cancer-causing to human skin.
 But did you know UV-C, a different type of UV lighting that is not the kind of rays we avoid with sunblock, causes no harm to human flesh?
 When it comes to viruses, bacteria, and other contaminants in your HVAC system, however, UV-C light is your best friend.

 How does an HVAC UV light work?
 Before any air is dispersed from your HVAC into your home environment, it is hit with UV-C rays, killing anything in the air that might harm you or your family members.
 This protection is highly necessary when it comes to members of our families who are immunosuppressed or possess comorbidities that make something like a virus or illness a life-threatening episode rather than a small health issue to get past.